florianbrinkmann/lazy-loading-responsive-images/readme.txt

 The auto-modifying of the image markup does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback added.

-You can disable lazy loading for specific image classes by adding them in the plugin settings (*Settings* › *Media* › *Lazy Loader options*).
+You can disable lazy loading for specific CSS classes by adding them in the plugin settings (*Settings* › *Media* › *Lazy Loader options*).
 Or use the data-no-lazyload attribute.

 == Installation ==